csev/wa4e/README.md

     http://localhost/wa4e/tsugi/login.php

+Note: You do not need port numbers for either of these values in your Google configuration.

-It will give you a 'client ID' and 'client secret', add them to `config.php` as follows:
+Google will give you a 'client ID' and 'client secret', add them to `config.php` as follows:

     $CFG->google_client_id = '96..snip..oogleusercontent.com';